-- ➤ Council resources are released in accordance with the Council's approved procedures and budgets; - ➤ Payments are supported by appropriate documentation, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt, where no other form of invoice is available;

-- ➤ All discounts due on goods and services supplied are identified and appropriate action taken to secure the discount; - The correct expense codes have been applied to invoices when processed; and - VAT has been appropriately identified and coded to the control account for periodic recovery.
+- ➤ Council resources are released in accordance with the Council's approved procedures and budgets; - ➤ Payments are supported by appropriate documentation, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt, where no other form of invoice is available: - ➤ All discounts due on goods and services supplied are identified and appropriate action taken to secure the discount; and - ➤ VAT has been appropriately identified and coded to the control account for periodic recovery.

-We discussed with officers the controls over the authorisation of payments.
-The arrangements are suitable.

-To gain assurance in this area we have tested a sample of payments examining all those individually in excess of £2,500, together with a more random sample of every 40th cash book transaction to the end of November 2022.
-Our test sample comprised 49 cash book payments plus the monthly payments for non-domestic rates and totalled £320,861 representing 51% of non-payroll costs for the year to 30th November 2020.
-Payments were supported by documentation.
+We discussed with officers the controls over the authorization of payments.
+We consider the controls to be suitable.
+To gain assurance in this area we have tested a sample of payments examining all those individually in excess of £3,500, together with a more random sample of every 40th cash book transaction to the end of November 2024.
+Our test sample comprised 54 cash book payments plus the monthly payments for non-domestic rates and totaled £308,061 representing 41% of non-payroll costs for the year to 30th November.
+Payments were supported by suitable documentation.

-The Council has recently tendered a contract for new CCTV equipment.
-We reviewed the report by the Council's consultants and confirmed three bids were received.
+The Council tendered a contract for the installation of play equipment reporting the results in January 2024, with the installation in 2024/25.
+We reviewed the report by the Tender Evaluation Team and confirmed suitable bids were received.

 We have reviewed the VAT control account on the Rialtas system noting that returns continue to be prepared and submitted quarterly.
-We have verified the first two quarterly reclaims for 2022/23 to the underlying control account records checking the funds were recovered and confirmed the VAT due to be recovered at the end of 2021/22 has also been reclaimed in the current year.
+We have verified the first two quarterly reclaims for 2024/25 to the underlying control account records checking the funds were recovered and confirmed the VAT due to be recovered at the 31st March 2024 has also been reclaimed in the current financial year.